The risk of venture capital investments is 100%

 Legal standards regarding the scope of claims and the validity of patents, e.g. in the biotechnology market, are uncertain and evolving.
 There can be no assurance that the underlying firms’ patents will provide them with significant competitive advantages, or that challenges will not be instituted against the validity or enforceability of any patent owned by the firms.
 The cost of litigation to uphold the validity and prevent infringement of a patent is substantial.

-The accounting, auditing, financial and disclosure requirements and reporting standards of the Company, on a consolidated basis, are those defined in the International Financial Reporting Standards of the International Accounting Standards Board.
-The net asset value is based on estimates of the Investment Manager.
-Investors should recognize that the biweekly calculation is based on indicative values and may therefore contain only limited information on the real value of the net assets of the Company.
+The accounting, auditing, financial and disclosure requirements and reporting standards of the Company are those defined in the International Financial Reporting Standards of the International Accounting Standards Board.
+The net asset value is based on estimates of the Company.
+Investors should recognize that the monthly calculation is based on indicative values and may therefore contain only limited information on the real value of the net assets of the Company.
 The difficulties involved in calculating the net asset value are discussed further in the Annual Report of New Venturetec.

 Reliance on the Investment Manager

-The Company is relying on Madison Partners SA (represented by Peter Friedli), being mandated as the Investment Manager, and its ability to evaluate investment opportunities and to further develop the Company’s investments.
-All investment decisions for the Company as well as the Net Asset Value computation are made unilaterally by the Investment Manager.
-The Board of Directors is responsible for ensuring that the Investment Manager follows the Investment Policy set by the Company.
-However, it should be realized that Peter Friedli is the key person for both the Investment Manager and the Board of Directors and that between him and the Company conflicts of interests may arise.
+The Company is advised by Madison Investment Advisory, Inc., owned by Peter Friedli.
+The Company uses the ability of the investment advisor to evaluate investment opportunities and to further develop the Company’s investments.
+The investment advisor advises the Board on all investment decisions for the Company as well as the net asset value computation.
+The Board of Directors is responsible for ensuring the Investment Policy set by the Company are strictly followed.
+It should be realized that Peter Friedli is the key person for both the investment advisor and the Board of Directors and that between him and the Company conflicts of interests may arise.

 Liquidity of Venturetec's investment in Osiris Therapeutics